timxuti/QuadrupedV1-CAD/README.md

 <img src="https://github.com/timxuti/QuadrupedV1-CAD/blob/main/0.%20Project%20Documents/1.%20Images/Quadruped%20V1.jpg?raw=true" width="700"/>

+## 0: Quadruped
+This is a prototype using Xiaomi's Cybergear QDDs.
+I am in the process of developing my own QDD and FOC ESC, as well as improving on the mechanical and electronic layout of the quadruped.

 ## 1: Description
 This repo does not contain any code or electrical schematics for the robot.
 There will only be SW, STEP, manufacturing, and image files included.
 This is also a rough design for a rough quadruped design with the sole objective of standing up and walking.
 Further major developments will be in a different repo.